The Science of Color in Modern UI/UX Design

 Secondary & Accent Colors

-Support navigation, feedback states, and UI grouping without overwhelming the interface.
+Use these for navigation, feedback states, and UI grouping.
+They complement the primary colors without overwhelming the interface.

 Modern Design Trends Shaping UI in 2026

-Beyond usability, interfaces reflect cultural and aesthetic shifts.
-These trends are already appearing across apps and websites.
+Interfaces also reflect cultural and aesthetic shifts.
+These trends appear across apps and websites now.

 Organic Minimalism

-Natural, muted palettes inspired by earth tones and sustainable design.
+Natural, muted palettes from earth tones and sustainable design.

-Lavender and soft purges increasingly used in AI and mental health apps.
+Lavender and soft purples appear more often in AI and mental health apps.

 Pro Tips for Real-World UI Projects